MOLECULAR BASIS OF BACTERIAL INFECTIONS|

 Study points: 7,5 Course code: BMW33617

 Coordinators: Dr. B.W.
 Bardoel Period: 2

 Within this course the bacterium has a central role.
 The students will gain thorough knowledge on the molecular build-up of several different types of bacteria and the ways this make-up enables these bacteria to cause infections.
 Plenary lectures will be given by experts active in diverse fields of microbiological research.
 Furthermore, the focus will be on giving an overview on experimental techniques in molecular microbiology.

 A large part (~50%) of this course consists of practical work in which the students will perform their own research in a fundamental research setting.
-Students will be divided into two subgroups and under supervision of a postdoctoral researcher these subgroups will work on a different topic.
-All students will identify a set of bacterial genes of interest using bioinformatics and subsequently either produce the corresponding proteins (subgroup 1) or integrate fluorescent markers into bacteria that contain or lack the selected genes of interest using cloning and biochemistry (subgroup 2).
-By employing important molecular techniques (e.g. flow cytometry and fluorescence microscopy) the corresponding functions will be investigated.
+Students will be divided into small groups (2-3 students) and will work on different topics.
+Part of the students will select a set of potential immune evasive bacterial genes and subsequently produce the corresponding proteins (subgroup 1).
+The other students will integrate fluorescent markers into bacteria that contain or lack the selected genes of interest (subgroup 2).
+By employing molecular techniques (e.g. flow cytometry and fluorescence microscopy) the corresponding functions will be investigated.
 Students will furthermore be trained in data analysis, interpretation of obtained results, and critical discussion thereof.
 Both subgroups will present their work to each other.
 Besides practical work, students will also have the opportunity to discuss their experiments with several people with different positions (e.g. professor, associate professor, post-doc, PhD student, Master’s student) within the research environment.

 This is a challenging course integrating knowledge and practical techniques, thereby forming a bridge between the Bachelor’s programme and research Master’s programme.